 - We arranged the piping and valves inside the central plant to allow the five buildings to be controlled independently.
 In other words, we gave Centenary the capability to have any one building in cooling while another was in heating.
 This was a vast improvement to previous operation, which required all five building be in the same mode (heat or cool) at the same time.

 - We implemented a programming sequence that minimized the change over timeframe for each building from eight hours to 2 hours without damaging the plant equipment.
 This was done by utilizing Outside air reset schedules and implementing a sequence of control that allowed the system to add or remove heat without running the water thru the boilers or chillers.

 Comfort has been greatly improved for Centenary staff and students that utilize these buildings.
-Storer continues to assist Centenary in operation and maintenance of the plant through and ongoing Preventative Maintenance and Client Services agreement.
+Storer continues to assist Centenary in operation and maintenance of the plant through and ongoing Preventative Maintenance and Connected Building Services agreement.